Pyaar Prema Kaadhal: Production

 In late October 2017, musician Yuvan Shankar Raja revealed that he would produce his first feature film, which would be a co-production with Rajarajan of K Productions.
 The film was announced as a romantic comedy to be directed by Elan, with Harish Kalyan and Raiza Wilson in the lead roles.
 The actors had risen to fame following their appearances on Star Vijay's reality television show Bigg Boss.
 Though Elan was to have made his directorial debut with Graghanam, that film's failure to release made this his official debut.
 He recalled that, after he completed the script, he began working on his next without reaching out to producers.
 By chance, a friend of Yuvan asked if he had any romance scripts, leading to this project being picked up.
 While Harish was selected to portray an "innocent middle-class boy", Raiza was auditioned alongside over thirty other actresses, before the team chose her to portray an "outgoing girl".
 Although Raiza had debuted as an extra with Velaiilla Pattadhari 2 (2017), this is her first proper acting role.

-Titled Pyaar Prema Kaadhal after the lyrics of Silambarasan's "The Love Anthem", production began during mid-November 2017 in Chennai, with cinematographer Raja Battacharjee, editor S. Manikumaran and art director forming the technical crew.
+Titled Pyaar Prema Kaadhal after the lyrics of Silambarasan's "Love Anthem For World Peace", production began during mid-November 2017 in Chennai, with cinematographer Raja Battacharjee, editor S. Manikumaran and art director forming the technical crew.
 Yuvan's wife Zafroon Nizar worked as the costumes designer for Raiza, thus making her debut in the film industry.
 The first schedule of the film was finished in early December 2017, with Bhanupriya also joining the cast to portray Harish Kalyan's mother; she, however, was replaced later by Rekha.
 By mid-January 2018, Elan revealed that 70% of the film was completed and that the editing process was going on simultaneously.
-After completing the talkie portions by March 2018, the team flew to Azerbaijan to film a song sequence, making Pyaar Prema Kaadhal, reportedly, the first Tamil film to be shot there.
+After completing the talkie portions by March 2018, the team flew to Azerbaijan to film a song sequence.
 With that, overall filming wrapped in May 2018.

 Music

 The soundtrack album of Pyaar Prema Kaadhal was composed by Yuvan Shankar Raja, which features 12 tracks, the most ever in his album.
 The lyrics were written by Niranjan Bharathi, Vivek, Madhan Karky and Mohan Rajan, Malaysian singer-songwriter Oviya Oomapathy, and Elan himself.
-Sid Sriram, Sanjith Hegde, Al Rufian and Teejay Arunachalam recorded for the film's songs, collaborating with the composer for the first time, as well as lyricists Vivek and Mohan Rajan.
+Sid Sriram, Sanjith Hegde, Al Rufian and Teejay Arunasalam recorded for the film's songs, collaborating with the composer for the first time, as well as lyricists Vivek and Mohan Rajan.
 The album was preceded with two singles: "High On Love" and "Dope Track" released on 13 February and 9 June 2018.
 The album was released on 29 July 2018 in Chennai.